 - The operating system drive (or boot drive) contains the operating system and its support files.
 It must be formatted with the NTFS file system.

 - The system drive contains the files that are needed to load Windows after the firmware has prepared the system hardware.
-BitLocker is not enabled on this drive.
+BitLocker isn't enabled on this drive.
 For BitLocker to work, the system drive must not be encrypted, must differ from the operating system drive, and must be formatted with the FAT32 file system on computers that use UEFI-based firmware or with the NTFS file system on computers that use BIOS firmware.
-We recommend that system drive be approximately 350 MB in size.
-After BitLocker is turned on it should have approximately 250 MB of free space.
+It's recommended that the system drive be approximately 350 MB in size.
+After BitLocker is turned on, it should have approximately 250 MB of free space.

-When installed on a new computer, Windows will automatically create the partitions that are required for BitLocker.
+When installed on a new computer, Windows automatically creates the partitions that are required for BitLocker.

-When installing the BitLocker optional component on a server you will also need to install the Enhanced Storage feature, which is used to support hardware encrypted drives.
+When installing the BitLocker optional component on a server, the Enhanced Storage feature also needs to be installed.
+The Enhanced Storage feature is used to support hardware encrypted drives.

 In this section

 |Overview of BitLocker Device Encryption in Windows 10||This article provides an overview of the ways in which BitLocker Device Encryption can help protect data on devices running Windows 10.|